About the Journal

 - To handle the manuscript and any related information in a confidential manner, including the names and other details of the authors and the reviewers.

-- To decide to accept or reject a manuscript for publication with reference only to the manuscript's academic contribution (importance, argumentation, novelty, consistence etc.) and its relevance to the journal's topics and profile.
+- To decide to accept or reject a manuscript for publication with reference only to the manuscript's academic contribution (importance, argumentation, novelty, consistency, etc.) and its relevance to the journal's topics and profile.

 - To assure and respect the intellectual independence of authors and their freedom of expression.

-- To publish and regularly update the guidelines of submission on the journal's homepage.
+- To publish and regularly update the guidelines for submission on the journal's homepage.

 - To select competent reviewers free from competing interests.

-- To provide the reviewers with the guidelines and academic criteria of evaluation of the submitted manuscripts.
+- To provide the reviewers with the guidelines and academic criteria for the evaluation of the submitted manuscripts.

 - To take action in case of suspected or detected incorrect authorship attribution.